JohnByrneJames/Airport_Project/README.md

 extend their departure date etc. Use a password.
 - [ ] As an airport assistant, I want to be able to add passengers to flight_trip, so that I can sell tickets.
-- [ ] As a flight attendeant I want to generate a flight attendees list.
+- [ ] As a flight attendant I want to generate a flight attendees list.

 **Our Kanban Board**